 Site: Malakoff Estate Vineyard, Pyrenees, Victoria

-Winemaking: Hand picked, destemmed to two open pots & wild yeast fermented.
-Gently plunged daily, pressed after 12 days, barreled down to old hogs heads then racked & blended in early August & then racked again later that month.
-Settled in tank (but not filtered or fined) before being bottled in September 2016.
-No adds other than low levels of SO2 once wine the wine was dry and before bottling.
+Winemaking: Hand picked, 2/3 destemmed to an open pot & 1/3 to a 2,000L VC.
+Wild yeast fermented.
+Gently plunged daily.
+2/3 pressed after 14 days & barreled down to old hogs heads.
+1/3 sealed up in VC once dry & left on skins for 8 weeks in total before being pressed to old hogs.
+Racked & blended in August & then racked again prior to bottling in November.
+Settled in tank (but not filtered or fined) before being bottled on November 30, 2017.
+No adds other than low levels of SO2 once wine the wine was dry & through malo & again before bottling.